Southland Global Pte Ltd

 25. Number of company owned natural rubber processing facilities?

-The company only provides the names and a static map of company-owned natural rubber processing facilities in Thailand and Indonesia.
-This information does not cover all operations of the company.
+The company provides the names of its natural rubber processing facilities in Thailand, Indonesia, and Malaysia, along with a static map for the facilities in Indonesia and Malaysia.
+However, this information does not cover all operations of the company.

 27. Number (or percentage) of company-owned processing facilities that source from company-owned operations and third parties?